- Latent CMV

-Most women (about 30% of cases) who have infants with congenital infection pass it to the baby when their latent CMV reactivates (becomes active in the blood) during pregnancy.
+Most women (about 30% of cases) who have infants with congenital cytomegalovirus infection pass it to the baby when their latent CMV reactivates (becomes active in the blood) during pregnancy.
 Only about 1%-7% of women are infected for the first time with CMV (primary CMV) during pregnancy, but 30%-40% of those will pass it on to the baby (congenital CMV).
-Congenital CMV causes more complications the earlier in pregnancy that the infection is passed from the mother, and about 10%-15% of babies with it will have symptoms at birth, and up to 60% of these will have serious complications later in life.
+Congenital cytomegalovirus infection causes more complications the earlier in pregnancy that the virus is passed from the mother.
+About 10%-15% of babies with it will have symptoms at birth, and up to 60% of these will have serious complications later in life.
 Of babies who are infected but born without symptoms of CMV, some may develop deafness in the months after birth.
-Although infections are the minority of causes of miscarriage or pregnancy loss, CMV is the leading infection to cause miscarriages.
+Although infections are the minority of cases of miscarriage or pregnancy loss, CMV is the leading infection to cause miscarriages.

 What causes cytomegalovirus?